 This Atlanta residence received a two-story addition including a new master bedroom and bath, a bar, a covered front porch, and repairs to an existing sunroom.
-This ground-up build is under the supervision of Chandlee and Sons’ Senior Project Manager, Carey Hughes.
+This ground-up build is under the supervision of Chandlee Construction’ Senior Project Manager, Carey Hughes.

 Carey and the crew began work on Monday, April 17, 2017.
 The first week of construction involved prepping the site, adding plastic barriers to prevent erosion when it rain – the crew began and finished the demolition and the materials for the foundation were ordered.
 The existing fencing was preserved.